-He had the slick vibe of a modern day John Wayne.
-He had come from afar to save us as the authority of Cool itself from the west.
+He had the slick vibe of a modern day John Wayne coming from afar to save us as the authority of Cool itself from the west.
 He almost spoke like the king of the prairie too; with that US twang and the deep, commanding voice.

 I remember his words clearly.
-Because his message was simple:
+Because he had a simple message on music sweeps:

 “Cut down your music database to the bone and do music